WilliamPoe/Personal-Trainer-Drone/README.md

 ## Personal Trainer Drone

+These are scripts for using the ROS2 package [ros2_bebop_driver](https://github.com/jeremyfix/ros2_bebop_driver) to allow the Parrot Bebop 2 Drone to follow a person in real time.

 ### Abstract
 This project develops an autonomous drone trainer that tracks and records a user in real-time.
 Using computer vision and machine learning, the drone tracks a user while capturing video, enabling hands-free recording for sports, and fitness.